sufyan-aslam/elasticsearch-ntopng-kibana/README.md

 A brief introduction of ntopng,  Elasticsearch and Kibana

 # Ntopng
-ntopng is the next generation version of the original ntop, a network traffic probe that monitors network usage. ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, MacOSX and on Windows as wellh https://i2.wp.com/www.ntop.org/wp-content/uploads/2017/05/20-ntopng-flow-details-page-e.png?fit=1214%2C720&ssl=1
+ntopng is the next generation version of the original ntop, a network traffic probe that monitors network usage. ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, MacOSX and on Windows as well. https://i2.wp.com/www.ntop.org/wp-content/uploads/2017/05/20-ntopng-flow-details-page-e.png?fit=1214%2C720&ssl=1

 # Elasticsearch